andrewacashner/hearingfaithms/chapters/chapter-3.md

 Christ's birth.
 But all these voices, the poem now says, have been "awaiting the opportune time, the one who was before all time" (ll.
 24--25).
-Once again, the true music of Christmas is Christ himself, and thus the next lines represent the voice of the baby Jesus.
+The true music of Christmas is Christ himself, and thus the next lines represent the voice of the baby Jesus.
 The musical imagery here continues the conceit of the King as musician, a *padre* (father, priest) like most Spanish chapelmasters including Padilla, who either sounds the pitch *A (la, mi, re)* in Guidonian solmization with